aws-samples/awsome-distributed-training/3.test_cases/1.megatron-lm/README.md

 6. Preprocess the data

    SLURM:

    Copy the file `1.data-preprocessing.sbatch` or its content on your SLURM cluster then submit a preprocessing jobs with the command below:

     ```bash
     sbatch 1.data-preprocessing.sbatch
     ```

    You will see a new file in your current working directory called `slurm-XY.out` where `XY` is a number.
    This is your output file and will capture the `STDOUT` and `STDERR` from your job.
    You can check how it progresses via the command `tail -f slurm-XY.out` but with the relevant filename.
    The file content will be similar to the below:

-    ```logs
+    ```text
     0: Opening /fsx/oscar-1GB.jsonl
     0: Time to startup: 0.9956498146057129
     0: Processed 1000 documents (101.28050670002645 docs/s, 1.258563987556778 MB/s).